griever989/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `session-cookie-name`: the name of the cookie. `INGRESSCOOKIE` is the default value if not declared.
 * `session-cookie-shared`: defines if the persistence cookie should be shared between all domains that uses this backend.
 Defaults to `false`.
 If `true` the `Set-Cookie` response will declare all the domains that shares this backend, indicating to the HTTP agent that all of them should use the same backend server.
 * `session-cookie-strategy`: the cookie strategy to use (insert, rewrite, prefix). `insert` is the default value if not declared.
+* `session-cookie-value-env`: indicates the name of an environment variable on pod containers which will be used to supply the cookie value for a backend server.
+Only used when `session-cookie-value-strategy` is set to `container-env`.
+Eg. if `session-cookie-value-env` = `SERVER_ID` and a pod container has `SERVER_ID=cook_1234`, then the value of the cookie for the server that points to that pod will be `cook_1234`.
+This allows containers to be able to predict what cookie they will be assigned and may also be useful when `session-cookie-keywords` is set to `preserve` for stateful servers that have more control over assigning their own cookies.
+* `session-cookie-value-strategy`: the strategy to use to calculate the cookie value of a server (`name`, `container-env`). `name` is the default if not declared, and indicates that the cookie will be set based on the name defined in `backend-server-naming`. `container-env` indicates that the cookie will be set based on `session-cookie-value-env`.

 Note for `dynamic-scaling` users only, v0.5 or older: the hash of the server is built based on it's name.
 When the slots are scaled down, the remaining servers might change it's server name on